 “The LORD is my shepherd; I shall not want” (Psalm 23:1).

 “Who shall separate us from the love of Christ?
 Shall tribulation, or distress, or persecution, or famine, or nakedness, or peril, or sword?”
 (Romans 8:35).

 Our relationship with Christ is very personal.

-Before we embraced Christ as our Savior, we lived for self.
+Before we embraced Christ as our Savior, we lived for ourselves.
 Now that we own Him as Savior, we have Someone for whom we can live.
 Life takes on new meaning.
 We now have purpose and dignity in our lives.
 Otherwise, this life is a rat race.
 We work all day, play in the evening, and sleep all night.
 That is all there is to live without Christ.
 However, our relationship with Christ is very personal.
 We owe our eternal future to Him.